 The General Fund is currently projected to finish FY 2023 with a balance of \$22.47 million (Revised Budget minus Projected Expenses).
-However, there is some fluidity in the projection as currently most of the savings are based upon vacant positions and/or project-related timing delays.
+However, there is some fluidity in the projection as currently most of the savings are based upon vacant positions.
 Projected expenditures will fluctuate as departments either (1) fill vacant positions throughout the course of the fiscal year; (2) increase overtime spending to provide services despite vacancies and/or (3) spend more on consultants and other professional services ("non-personnel costs") to mitigate vacant staff positions.